What is travel insurance?

 Lost and delayed luggage

-Our cover includes cancellation, gadget and emergency medical cover as standard.
+RAC Travel Insurance cover includes cancellation, gadget and emergency medical cover as standard.
 How much cover you need will depend on your trip.
 What you plan to do while you’re away can make a difference to the cover you need, too.
-You can choose our single trip cover, family travel insurance, annual travel insurance or travel insurance for pre-existing medical conditions at the checkout.
+You can choose single trip cover, family travel insurance, annual travel insurance or travel insurance for pre-existing medical conditions at the checkout.

 Orange cover